What is PTZ?

 How to setup PTZ in Aximmetry Calibrator:

-When you start Aximmetry Camera Calibrator, make sure your tracking devices are added in the Device Mapper.
+When you start Aximmetry Basic Calibrator, make sure your tracking devices are added in the Device Mapper.

-In case you are using a PT head, you also have to add the Delta head postion.
+In case you are using a PT head, you also have to add the Delta head position.
 Delta head position is the translation (distance) of the sensor compared to the PT rotation center.

 Sensor Width is the size of the Camera's light/image Sensor.

-To get the Sensor Width please check your cameras manual.
-Make sure to use a width and not diagonal size.
-In case its a diagonal size please try to backtrack what is the right size.
+To get the Sensor Width please check your camera's manual.
+Make sure to use width and not diagonal size.
+In case it's a diagonal size please try to backtrack what is the right size.

-Tipp: In case of all in one PTZ cameras the sensor is usually not accessible.
-However if you are using a PT head with a Camera whic has changable lens, you can simply remove the lens and mesure the width of the sensor woth a ruler.
+Tipp: In the case of all-in-one PTZ cameras the sensor is usually not accessible.
+However, if you are using a PT head with a Camera that has a changeable lens, you can simply remove the lens and measure the width of the sensor with a ruler.